pcbaer/gammascoututil/README.md

 This shell script will identify a Gamma Scout and read out all log data.
 Data is saved to an XML file and then imported into the database.
+Log data memory on the device is cleared and time is set to UTC.

 ### Usage